 Final publications will be released by September 30, 2021.

-This project is supported by the Bureau of Justice Assistance (BJA), with work being performed in collaboration with both training providers and a formed research team.
+This project is supported by the U.S. Department of Justice Bureau of Justice Assistance (BJA), with work being performed in collaboration with both training providers and a formed research team.
 Training providers include the Institute for Intergovernmental Research (IIR), Texas State University’s Advanced Law Enforcement Rapid Response Training (ALERRT), Polis Solutions, and the National Law Enforcement Officer Memorial Fund (NLEOMF) Destination Zero program.
 The research team includes Drs.
 Jeff Rojek and Scott Wolfe of Michigan State University, Hope Tiesman of the National Institute for Occupational Safety and Health (NIOSH), and Dr. Geoff Alpert at the University of South Carolina.

 Director of Local Programs